 I used Varathane’s “Dark Walnut” stain.
 Since I thought some of the places might be difficult to reach after I assembled to the DIY laptop desk, I did this before assembly for easy access.

 Important Note: Testing your stains on scrap wood before you start is important!
 I used wood condition on the the 1×12 pieces, but not the 1×2 furring strips, because that’s what made the boards match the most!
 Always test before staining!

 First, I “dry-fit” my plan, using some scrap boards to help hold everything in place:

-I absolutely love it.
-Not only does it keep my laptop cool, but I also use it as a dinner tray if I'm ever eating on the couch.
-It's so convenient to have around!
+I love this laptop desk!
+Not only does it keep my laptop cool, but I also use it as a dinner tray if I’m ever eating on the couch.
+It’s so convenient to have around!

 If you’ve got some scrap wood sitting around, this is an excellent way to use it up.
 If you’ve got way more scrap wood than you ever need, then maybe you should check out my other popular scrap wood projects: a Wall Organizer, Drawer Organizer, and DIY Heart Curtain Ties.

 And if you’re not quite ready to build the DIY Laptop Desk yet, go ahead and save this post to Pinterest so you can find it again later!